Compare Online Gold & Silver Bullion Dealers

-Most Silver bullion bars are composed of .999 or 99.9% pure Silver as opposed to some coins which can be as high as .9999 fine.
-Bullion bars also tend to carry lower premiums over spot price compared to other forms of Silver bullion.
-This means you will get the most more pure silver for your money when choosing this option of bullion.
-Silver bars are most commonly available in weights of 1 troy ounce, 5 troy ounce, 10 troy ounce, and 100 troy ounce.
-They stack neatly and are fairly easy to store.
+Silver bullion bars are usually composed of .999 or 99.9% fine Silver while some brands mint silver bars in purities of as high as .9999.
+Silver bars tend to carry lower premiums over spot price compared to other forms of silver bullion such as coins.
+This means you will usually get the most more pure silver for your money when choosing this option.
+Silver bars are most commonly available in weights of 1 troy ounce, 5 troy ounce, 10 troy ounce, and 100 troy ounce varieties with a number of cool designs.

-Silver coins are a form of bullion mostly produced in 1 ounce sizes and are minted by Government Mints throughout the world.
+Silver coins are another popular form of bullion which are mostly produced in 1 ounce sizes and are minted by government mints throughout the world.
 Most coins are produced on a yearly basis and contain the year in which they were minted either on the obverse or reverse of the coin.
 Silver coins range from .999 to .9999 in Silver purity and are very desirable to collectors as well as investors.

 Silver Coin Face Value

-Each coin carries a monetary value in the country they were minted.
-For example one of the most popular coins in the world, the American Silver Eagle contains 1 troy ounce of .999 fine Silver and is also worth $1 USD in the United States (Though the coin is worth much more than its face value in silver content).
-Coins are highly sought after by investors as well as collectors and are also available in Graded Form.
+Each coin carries a monetary value in the country it was minted.
+For example one of the most popular Silver coins in the world, the American Silver Eagle contains 1 troy ounce of .999 fine Silver and is also worth $1 USD in the United States (Though the coin is worth much more than its face value in silver content).
+Coins are highly sought after by investors as well as collectors and are also available in graded Form.

 Silver Coin Pricing vs. Other Forms of Bullion

 Compared to other forms of bullion such as rounds and bars, coins usually carry higher premiums over spot price which is often associated with their production costs and collectibility.
 Silver bullion coin prices vary based upon a specific coins supply and demand at any time.
 Coins usually contain elaborate designs and are produced with a shiny, mirror like finish.
-Silver coins usually come in tubes of 20 or 25 which makes them fairly easy to store in a home safe.
+Physical Silver Bullion Coins, Rounds and Bars usually come in tubes of 20 or 25 which makes them fairly easy to store in a home safe.

 Silver Rounds are an alternative to bars which also carry low premiums over spot price.
 Rounds get their name because they are circular or “round” in shape and similar in appearance to coins.
 The difference between coins and rounds is that rounds are only produced by private mints and refineries as opposed to a government mint.